baidu/DuReader/README.md

 sh run.sh --para_extraction
 ```

-Note that the preprocessed data should be ready before running this command (see the "Preprocess the Data" section above).
+Note that the full preprocessed dataset should be ready before running this command (see the "Preprocess the Data" section above).
 The results of paragraph extraction will be saved in `data/extracted/`.
+This procedure is only required befor running the full dataset, if you just want to try vocabulary preparation/training/evaluating/inference with demo data, you can sikp this one.

 #### Vocabulary Preparation